pelias/scripts-batch-search/README.md

 npm install
 ```

-3. Open up your CSV file and make sure your input data is gonna work with our tool!
+2. Open up your CSV file and make sure your input data is gonna work with our tool!
 Here’s a [test input](https://github.com/pelias/scripts-batch-search/blob/master/test/input.csv) sample that shows you how the address column should be organized.
 Notice that the complete address is in ONE column, including the city and state.
 You might need to concatenate your data columns before running this tool or it won’t work.

-4. Create a blank file named output.CSV.
-This is where the geocoded output will go.

-5. Create a JSON file called ‘parameters.json’.
+3. Create a JSON file called `parameters.json`.
 This is the query parameters document that will include your API key (if using a hosted instance of Pelias) and other search parameters you might want to include.
 Here’s an example of parameters:

 ```javascript
 {